sufiyanpathan27/Retail-Sales-Analysis--Excel/README.md

-📊 Retail Sales Analysis Dashboard (Excel)
+# Retail Sales Analysis Dashboard (Excel)

-🔹 Project Overview
+## Overview

-This project analyzes retail sales data using Excel.
-The goal was to understand sales trends, customer behavior, and product performance.
+This project analyzes retail sales data using Microsoft Excel.
+The objective is to understand sales trends, customer behavior, and product performance through an interactive dashboard.

+---

-🔹 Data Cleaning
+## Data Preparation

+The following steps were performed:

-- Removed missing values and duplicates
+* Removed missing values and duplicates
-- Verified total amount using quantity and price
+* Validated total sales using quantity and price
-- Created new columns like Month, Year, and Age Group
+* Created additional columns such as Month, Year, and Age Group

+---

-🔹 Analysis Performed
+## Analysis Performed

+The dashboard includes the following analysis:

-- Sales by Category
+* Sales by Category
-- Sales by Gender
+* Sales by Gender
-- Monthly Sales Trend
+* Monthly Sales Trend
-- Sales by Age Group
+* Sales by Age Group
-- Quantity by Category
+* Quantity by Category
-- Monthly Orders
+* Monthly Orders

+---

-🔹 Key Insights
+## Key Insights

-- Electronics is the top performing category
+* Electronics is the top-performing category
-- Female customers contribute slightly more to total sales
+* Female customers contribute slightly more to total sales
-- Middle age group generates the highest sales
+* Middle age group generates the highest sales
-- Sales vary across months with some peak periods
+* Sales show variation across months with peak periods

+---

-🔹 Dashboard Features
+## Dashboard Features

-- Interactive slicers (Month, Category, Age Group)
+* Interactive slicers (Month, Category, Age Group)
-- Dynamic charts
+* Dynamic and responsive charts
-- Clean and user-friendly design
+* Clean and user-friendly layout

+---

-🔹 Tools Used
+## Tools Used

-- Microsoft Excel
+* Microsoft Excel

+---

+## Conclusion

+This dashboard provides a clear view of retail sales performance and helps identify key trends and customer patterns for better decision-making.